sparksammy/Kitten-Proxy/README.md

-Kitten-Proxy
+Kitten-Proxy++
 ============

-A proxy that replaces all images by cats or other animals
+A proxy that replaces all images by cats or other things

 Installation
 ------------